getlasagned/certificate-validation/README.md

 # certificate-validation
-Cant drectly be run on any system cause it has my firebase auth nnd keys from pinata
+Cant drectly be run on any system cause it has my firebase auth and keys from pinata